MCEpicNation/GalaxyNetworkMAB/README.md

 ## What is "Galaxy Network MAB" ?

    Galaxy Network MAB is a Discord bot I've developed from the ground up.
    While I'm fairly new to Javascript the bot has some incredible functionality.
+   That being said, making bug reports is extremely helpful!

 ## Bot Information